dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/configuring-server-environments-for-web-deployment/configuring-a-database-server-for-web-deploy-publishing.md

 - Give the account that will run the deployment a SQL Server login and database creator permissions.
 - To support repeat deployments, map the deployment account login to the **db\_owner** database role.

 This topic will show you how to perform each of these procedures.
-The tasks and walkthroughs in this topic assume that you&#x27;re starting with a default instance of SQL Server 2008 R2 running on Windows Server 2008 R2.
+The tasks and walkthroughs in this topic assume that you're starting with a default instance of SQL Server 2008 R2 running on Windows Server 2008 R2.
 Before you continue, ensure that:

 - Windows Server 2008 R2 Service Pack 1 and all available updates are installed.
 - The server is domain-joined.